harness/developer-hub/docs/continuous-integration/ci-technical-reference/upload-artifacts-to-s-3-step-settings.md

 ## Bucket

-The S3 bucket name for the uploaded artifact.
+The name of the S3 bucket name where you want to upload the artifact.

 ## Source Path